machine424/notebook-on-kube/README.md

 # notebook-on-kube
-Create and manage your Notebooks on Kube using bare minimum code.
+Create and manage your Notebooks on Kube using bare minimum new code.

+### Build the front

+elm make src/HomePage.elm --optimize --output elm.js

+Why using another reverse proxy when Kubernetes provide Ingress Controllers?